Many organizations searching for a data management, visualization, and analysis solution have heard of Microsoft Power BI.

 These services allow organizations like yours to aggregate data from multiple sources, transform that data into visualizations and reports, and easily discover actionable insights.

 Many enterprises have large volumes of data at their disposal.
-But, without the right tools, they don’t have an easy, reliable, and robust way to manage, analyze, and report on that data.
-Experienced data professionals spend hours “crunching” all the data they collect and designing reports that are outdated the moment they’re built.
+But without the right tools, they don’t have an easy and reliable way to manage, analyze, and report on that data.
+Enter Power BI.

 Power BI saves organizations time and resources by streamlining data analysis, visualization, and reporting processes.
 These tools offer timely data for business leaders to view in customized dashboards, which display tiles that connect to relevant reports for further analysis.

-Dashboards and reports connect to datasets that bring all the relevant data together in one place, allowing leaders to see actionable insights at a glance and make decisions faster and more accurately.
+Dashboards and reports connect to datasets that bring all the relevant data together in one place, allowing leaders to view actionable insights at a glance and make decisions faster and more accurately.

 Additionally, robust data modeling and data normalization allow almost anyone to build reports and gain insights from your organization’s data using Power BI, even if your users aren’t professional analysts.